 -

-- Seal Entry Points: Norway Rats can enter properties through small cracks and gaps in the soffit, fascia, roof, or foundation.
-Hire a pest control company which specializes in rodent control, as Rodent Solutions, to rodent-proof all entry points using a process called a rodent exclusion.
+- Seal Rat Entry Points: Norway Rats can enter properties through small cracks and gaps in the soffit, fascia, roof, or foundation.
+Hire a pest control company specializing in rodent control, such as Rodent Solutions, to rodent-proof all entry points using specializes in rodent control, such as Rodent Solutions, to rodent-proof all entry points using a process called rodent exclusion.

 -